 Ever had a day where you spent the bulk of your time doing meaningless tasks?
 You have a moment where you’re like, “Ugh, today was a complete waste; I didn’t get anything done.”
 Whether it’s checking your email constantly throughout the day, or taking more breaks than you should, some days can be challenging.
 If only you had better office time savers, it wouldn’t be so frustrating.

 Situations like the ones mentioned above are not uncommon in the workplace.
-If there is a project a professional finds stressful, it's easy to dread doing the work.
+If there is a project that you find stressful, it’s easy to dread the work.
 This mood may be because the worker is not excited about the project.
 Or, that person is worried about the final result of the project.
 For example, writing out a report to present to their coworkers may not be the best report they put together.
 The worker may fear rejection, and they might be asked to rewrite the story again.

 Office Time Savers